zelros/cinnamon/README.md

   - [Concept drift example with IEEE data](https://github.com/zelros/cinnamon/blob/master/examples/ieee_fraud_simulated_concept_drift_card6.ipynb)

   These two notebooks also go deeper into the topic of how to correct data drift, making use of `AdversarialDriftExplainer`
-- The most recent documentation of this work corresponds to the following [slides](https://docs.google.com/presentation/d/1EiuXU2A2wxK9e_UxjKNeNv9ra4IN8HOU/edit#slide=id.p1)
 - There is no formal documentation for CinnaMon but docstrings are up to date for the two main classes.